ksripathi/example-service/Readme.md

 ### To use example-service on localhost
 Please [setup]((https://bitbucket.org/sripathi2610/example-service/src/master/app/)) the example-service on local machine and follow the [API DOCUMENTATION](https://bitbucket.org/sripathi2610/example-service/src/master/app/)
 ### To setup example-service on Cloud (GCP)
- 1. [Terraform scripts](https://bitbucket.org/sripathi2610/example-service/src/master/infra/) helps you to provision the K8 cluster on GCP
+ 1. [Terraform and other scripts](https://bitbucket.org/sripathi2610/example-service/src/master/infra/) helps you to provision the bare infrastructure to run *example-service*
- 2. [Installation scripts at ](https://bitbucket.org/sripathi2610/example-service/src/master/helm-chart/install.sh) will install/upgrade below required helm charts

-    1. example-service

-    2. SonarQube server

-    3. Concourse CI server

-    4. Prometheus server

-    5. Nginx-ingress

 3. [Pipeline](https://bitbucket.org/sripathi2610/example-service/src/master/ci/) definations are available to setup the CI and CD workflow
 ## Workflows